 The HICs are also driving the market in indirect, but no less fundamental ways.
 First by pulling in with them an entire ecosystem of international cloud and Internet players; and second, by forcing local managed service providers to bulk up, or at least re-architect their own data center infrastructure to survive in a hyperscale-dominated world.

-Provided there’s no major hiccup (e.g. South Africa’s proposed Electronic Communications bill), South Africa is entering a phase of strong, sustained colocation market growth.
+Provided there’s no major hiccup (e.g. South Africa’s proposed ECA bill), South Africa is entering a phase of strong, sustained colocation market growth.
 Now forgive us as we rush to jack up our forecasts.